oliverjam/intro-react-workshop/02-component-proponent/README.md

 #### Note:

-- React requires tags with no children to self close (ending with `/>`
+- React requires tags with no children to self close (ending with `/>`)
 - React treats lowercase tag names as HTML and capitalised tags as components, so be sure to always capitalise your component variables.

 ### Customising components with props

-Since `props` is the object passed to `React.createElement` we can make use of this to customise our components.
-It's the same way we were passing `className` to our HTML element earlier: `React.createElement(Title, { name: 'Mum' })`.
-The JSX equivalent would be `<Title name="Mum" />`.
-We then have access to these props in our component as a function parameter.
-For example:
+The props parameter our component function receives is the same object we've been passing to `React.createElement`.
+We can make use of this to customise our components (`React.createElement(Title, { name: 'Mum' })`).
+The JSX equivalent is `<Title name="Mum" />`.
+We can use anything passed this way in our component:

 ```jsx
 const Title = props => <h1>Hello {props.name}</h1>;